PoisotLab/ms_metaweb_transfer/README.md

 @Halko2011FinStr] to generate latent traits representing a low-dimensional embedding of the network.
 As an aside, most ecologists are indirectly familiar with SVD: Principal Component Analysis is a special case of SVD, which is more sensitive to numerical instabilities [see notably @Shlens2014TutPri].
-The latnet traits give an unbiased estimate of the node's position in the latent feature spaces and can be mapped onto a reference phylogeny (other distance-based measures of species proximity that allow for the inference of features in the
+The latent traits give an unbiased estimate of the node's position in the latent feature spaces and can be mapped onto a reference phylogeny (other distance-based measures of species proximity that allow for the inference of features in the